-Perspective | More than a measly raise is needed to fix D.C.'s substitute teacher problem
+Perspective | More than a measly raise is needed to fix D.C.’s substitute teacher problem

 That clause makes it so that her students, who are on the verge of getting their undergraduate degrees and master’s degrees, can’t work as substitute teachers.

-“Come April, come May,” she says, “when some of these colleges are letting out, there is this huge pool of young, healthy, energetic folks who would be willing to fill these positions and I feel like you’re shutting them out.”
+“Come April, come May,” she says, “when some of these colleges are letting out, there is this huge pool of young, healthy, energetic folks who would be willing to fill these positions, and I feel like you’re shutting them out.”

 She also witnessed an encounter that left her concerned for retired teachers.
 The school system pays retired teachers up to $300 a day if they work as long-term substitutes, which is defined as working more than 31 consecutive days.

 Grosser-Clarkson says a human resources employee was explaining that to her and other new substitute teachers in an online meeting when a retired teacher asked if she could get an excused absence within that 31-day period.
-She explained her daughter had recently passed away and she would need to attend the funeral in January.
+She explained that her daughter had recently passed away and that she would need to attend the funeral in January.

 “The HR person said ‘No,’” Grosser-Clarkson says.
 “I was blown away.
 At that point, I was very upset, so I came off mute and I said, ‘I’m sorry, that is not okay.’”

 She says the retired teacher later contacted her and thanked her for speaking up.
-She also told her officials had agree to make an exception.
+She also told her that officials had agreed to make an exception.

-So far, Grosser-Clarkson has helped several classes at her children’s school.
-But she did that before she was approved to work as a substitute teacher.
-Because that process was taking so long, she found a different way to help.
+Since applying to become a substitute teacher, Grosser-Clarkson has helped several classes at her children’s school.
+But she did that by finding a quicker route than the substitute hiring process.
 She signed up as a volunteer.

 Read more from Theresa Vargas